HaileyMairs/Utility-Services-Marketing/sql_loader_port/README.md

 ## Usage (in contrast to HaileyGUI)

 1. Export any databases you want to use as .sql files and drop them in sql_data/
-2. Run the program.
+2. Run main.py.
 The first run will take a while depending on how large the .sql files are.
 Don't interrupt it as it's creating caches that it will use on subsequent runs instead of the .sql files.
-3. Any subsequent runs should be instant.
+3. Any subsequent runs should be instantaneous.